 Task list software

-When it comes to software specifically set up for easy update across teams, there’s several available, including remember the milk, notion, and todoist.
-Using software means that the to-do list is available at any internet connecting device, and can be easily updated.
+When it comes to software specifically set up for easy update across teams, there’s several available, including remembering the milk, notion, and todoist.
+Using software means that the to-do list is available at any internet connecting device and can be easily updated.
 However, with so many options available, it is important that you pick a system that works for the whole team.
-Like we said, not one size fits all – and you have to be conscious of that.
+As we said, not one size fits all – and you have to be conscious of that.

 Task list app

-Although a task list is no super power when it comes to resisting the urge to answer your emails whilst doing another task – they are a great way to structure your time effectively and productively.
-Using the right method and software can have a huge impact – and so it’s important to find the right one.
+Although a task list is no superpower when it comes to resisting the urge to answer your emails whilst doing another task – they are a great way to structure your time effectively and productively.
+Using the right method and software can have a huge impact, so it’s important to find the right one.

 To find out more about Checkify’s to-do list app and task management.